-The graduate program in school counseling is designed to prepare students to be public school counselors and requires 48 semester hours.
-Texas Counselor certification requires completion of an approved master's degree, two years of teaching experience, and a passing score on the state mandated examination, the TEXES test.
+The graduate program in school counseling is designed to prepare students to be public school counselors and requires 60 semester hours.
+Texas Counselor certification requires completion of an approved master's degree, two years of teaching experience, and a passing score on the state mandated examination, the TExES test.
 Enrollment in courses with the COUN prefix (with the exception of COUN 6013) requires admission to the Master of Education in school counseling program or permission of the Counseling Program Coordinator.

+'''

+Professional Orientation

+5103

+COUN

+COUN

+5113

-COUN 5113 Mediation and Conflict Resolution
+Mediation and Conflict Resolution

+COUN

+5203

-COUN 5203 Introduction to Counseling
+Introduction to Counseling

+COUN

+5213

-COUN 5213 Human Development and Learning
+Human Development and Learning

+COUN

+5223

-COUN 5223 Career Development Counseling
+Career Development Counseling

-COUN 5233 Developmental Guidance and Counseling
+5243

+COUN

-COUN 5243 Group Counseling
+Group Counseling

+5253

-COUN 5253 Psychological and Educational Testing
+Psychological and Educational Testing

+COUN

+COUN

+5273

-COUN 5273 Theories and Techniques of Counseling I
+Theories and Techniques of Counseling I

+COUN

+5283

-COUN 5283 Theories and Techniques of Counseling II
+Theories and Techniques of Counseling II

+COUN

+5293

-COUN 5293 Practicum in Counseling
+Practicum in Counseling

+COUN

+5303

-COUN 5303 Ethics and Issues in Counseling
+Ethics and Issues in Counseling

+6013

+COUN

-COUN 6013 Human Relations
+Human Relations

+COUN

+6023

+Counseling Children

-COUN 6963 Research
+COUN

+6043

+Graduate Internship (9 hours)

+5053

-EDUC 5053 Introduction to Educational Research
+Introduction to Educational Research

+EDUC

-COUN 5263 Diagnosis and Treatment Planning
+Diagnosis and Treatment Planning

+COUN

+5263

 or

+SPED

+5013

-SPED 5013 Exceptional Individuals
+Exceptional Individuals

-Plus three ee (3) se mester hours from the following list:
+Plus six (6) semester hours from the following list:

+COUN

+5263

+Diagnosis and Treatment Planning

+COUN

+5323

-COUN 5323 Marriage and Family Counseling
+Marriage and Family Counseling

+COUN

+5343

-COUN 5343 Introduction to Reality Therapy
+Introduction to Reality Therapy

+COUN

+6953

+Special Graduate Topics in Counseling

+'''